dwjoyce/pythonbook/appendices/Glossary.rst

     ..
 Zen

-Definitions taken from en.wiktionary.org and python.org.
+Some definitions taken from en.wiktionary.org and python.org.